-In A. vesiculosum, the radiolar eyes are found sub-distally near the medial terminus of the radioles (Fig. 1A,B).
+In Acromegalomma vesiculosum, the radiolar eyes are found sub-distally near the medial terminus of the radioles (Fig. 1A-B).
 A pair of larger, main radiolar eyes are found on the two dorsal-most radioles (Fig. 1C).
 These eyes bulge out around their axis to provide a nearly spherical field of view (Fig. 1D).
-Facet counts from these eyes were found to exceed 1200, the largest yet observed in a single sabellid or serpulid radiolar eye (counts made from unpublished tomography data, M.J.B.).
+Facet counts from these eyes were found to exceed 1,200, the largest yet observed in a single sabellid or serpulid radiolar eye (counts made from unpublished tomography data to appear in a forthcoming publication).
 A. vesiculosum was also found to possess several smaller radiolar eyes of varying sizes near the tips of some of the lateral radioles (Fig. 1E).
 Below, we report on the ERG response properties of the large main radiolar eyes, followed by a comparison with the smaller lateral eyes.

-Lights-on and lights-off response in radiolar eyes
+Light-on and light-off response in radiolar eyes.

-The radular eyes display both lights-on and lights-off responses but with distinct response characteristics (Fig. 2).
-In dark-adapted eyes, lights-on stimuli elicited a rapid impulse potential to stimuli as short as 1 ms in duration (Fig. 2C, blue traces).
-The impulse response peaked 17.0 ± 2.6 ms after stimulus initiation (25 ms stimulus length, maximum intensity stimulus, n=7).
-Responses to longer maximum intensity lights-on stimuli (typically greater than 30 ms in duration) produced a clear biphasic response, with a slower peak following the initial impulse response (Fig. 2C, blue traces, a).
-The amplitude of the secondary peak increased with increasing stimulus duration, and so did the time-to-peak.
-All lights-on responses ended with a slow lights-off response where the amplitude again increased with increasing stimulus duration (Fig. 2C, blue traces, c).
+The radular eyes display both light-on and light-off responses but with distinct response characteristics (Fig. 2).
+In dark adapted eyes, light-on stimuli elicited a rapid impulse potential to stimuli as short as 1 ms in duration (Fig. 2C, blue traces).
+The impulse response peaked $17.0 \pm 2.6$ ms after stimulus initiation (25 ms stimulus length, maximum intensity stimulus, n = 7).
+Responses to longer maximum intensity light-on stimuli (typically greater than 30 ms in duration) produced a clear biphasic response, with a slower peak following the initial impulse response (Fig. 2C, blue traces, (a)).
+The amplitude of the secondary peak increased with increasing stimulus duration, and so did the time to peak.
+All light-on responses ended with a slow light-off response where the amplitude again increased with increasing stimulus duration (Fig. 2C, blue traces, (c)).

-Light-adapted radiolar eyes required a lights-off stimulus duration of at least 20 ms to produce a detectable response.
-When using stimuli with the same change in intensity (increase or decrease), the lights-off responses had approximately twice the amplitude as the lights-on responses.
-The amplitude of the lights-off response increased with increasing stimulus duration (Fig. 2C, red traces, c).
-The response generally plateaued approximately 250 ms post-stimulus, and longer-duration stimuli responses gradually returned to baseline after this point.
-The off response peaked on average at 324.7±56.2 ms post-stimulus initiation (1000 ms, maximum intensity stimulus, n=16).
-For shorter stimuli, the response peaked at the end of the stimulus.
-After stimulation ended, all lights-off responses displayed a graded lights-on response (Fig. 2C, red traces, a).
-This lights-on response lacked the secondary peak seen in long-duration dark-adapted, lights-on stimuli and returned slowly to baseline within a couple of seconds.
+Light adapted radiolar eyes required a light-off stimulus duration of at least 20 ms to produce a detectable response.
+When using stimuli with the same change in intensity (increase or decrease respectively) the light-off responses had about twice the amplitude as the light-on responses.
+The amplitude of the light-off response increased with increasing stimulus duration (Fig. 2C, red traces, (c)).
+The response generally plateaued about 250-ms-post-stimulus, and longer-duration stimuli responses gradually returned to baseline after this point.
+The off-response peaked on average at $324.7 \pm 56.2$ ms-post-stimulus-initiation (1000 ms, maximum intensity stimulus, n = 16).
+For shorter stimuli the response peaked at the end of the stimulus.
+After stimulation ended all light-off responses displayed a graded light-on response (Fig. 2C, red traces, (a)).
+This light-on response lacked the secondary peak seen in long duration dark-adapted, light-on stimuli and returned slowly to baseline within a couple of seconds.